mathieucarbou/YaSolR/docs/manual.md

 - to trigger an automatic heating based on temperature levels (called **auto bypass**).
 - to stop the routing if the temperature is too high (called **temperature limiter**).

+To activate them, buttons are available in the `Hardware` section and called `Output 1: DS18` and `Output 2: DS18`.

 Supported temperature sensor: `DS18B20`

-A temperature sensor can also be used to monitor the router box itself (`Overview` section).
+A temperature sensor can also be used to monitor the router box itself (`Overview` section): it is the button calld `Router: DS18`

 #### Relay Types